Abismo Negro: Death and legacy

-On Saturday March 21, while Palomeque was either lost in the hills or already dead, someone worked as Abismo Negro on an AAA show in Cancún.
-In the past, the wrestler known as Black Abyss had worked as Abismo Negro when Palomeque failed to show, but this time Black Abyss was not the man behind the mask, as he was on the opposing team that night.
-Following the discovery of Palomeque's body, the deception in Cancun received national coverage in Mexico and the local promoter responsible for the show, Renán Martínez, was suspended for two years by the Benito Júarez Boxing and Wrestling commission.
+On March 21, while Palomeque was either lost in the hills or already dead, someone worked as Abismo Negro at an AAA show in Cancún.
+In the past, the wrestler known as Black Abyss had worked as Abismo Negro when Palomeque failed to show, but this time, Black Abyss was not the man behind the mask, as he was on the opposing team that night.
+Following the discovery of Palomeque's body, the deception in Cancun received national coverage in Mexico, and the local promoter responsible for the show, Renán Martínez, was suspended for two years by the Benito Júarez Boxing and Wrestling commission.
 On November 25, 2024, during an appearance on Latin Lover's podcast, fellow Mexican wrestler Laredo Kid admitted to have been the one who replaced Abismo Negro during that match with authorization from AAA.
 According to Laredo, he only made a brief appearance as Abismo Negro to be beaten and sent on a stretcher to the back.

-On October 26, 2009, AAA held the Torneo Abismo Negro in honor of Palomeque, the tournament was a 7-man gauntlet-style match and included a mix of five AAA veterans and two Abismo Negro students.
+During Triplemanía XVII on June 13, 2009, there was a moment of silence in memory of Abismo Negro, Antonio Peña and Mitsuharu Misawa (who died in the ring the night before).
+On October 26, AAA held the Torneo Abismo Negro in honor of Palomeque; the tournament was a seven-man gauntlet-style match and included a mix of five AAA veterans and two Abismo Negro students.
 The participants were Cuervo, Black Abyss, Gato Eveready, Kempo Dragon, Joe Líder, Extreme Tiger and Relámpago.
 Relámpago, Abismo Negro's last student to turn professional, won the match after 48 minutes.
 The event was not televised and did not become an annual event.
-During Triplemania XVII there was a moment of silence in memory of Abismo Negro, Antonio Peña and Mitsuharu Misawa (Misawa had died the night before).
+On September 27, 2011, AAA announced the start of a competition to find a new Abismo Negro, although it ended without anyone taking over the character.